apundance/CPSC-362-Blackjack/README.md

 # CPSC-362-Blackjack
-The repository for the blackjack game we're creating for CPSC 362
+Our blackjack project we're creating for CPSC 362

+# Scrum 9/17/25
+Goals
+- Create Deck of cards
+- Create how to deal cards randomly